Ibandronate Sodium InjectionPronunciation

 Exposure multiples comparing human and rat doses were calculated using human exposure at the recommended intravenous dose of 3 mg every 3 months, based on cumulative AUC comparison.

-Long-term daily or intermittent administration of Ibandronate to ovariectomized rats or monkeys was associated with suppression of bone turnover and increases in bone mass.
-Vertebral BMD, trabecular density, and biomechanical strength were increased dose-dependently in rats and monkeys, at doses up to 8 to 4 times the human intravenous dose of 3 mg every 3 months, based on cumulative dose normalized for body surface area (mg/m 2) and AUC comparison, respectively.
+Long-term daily or intermittent administration of ibandronate to ovariectomized rats or monkeys was associated with suppression of bone turnover and increases in bone mass.
+Vertebral BMD, trabecular density, and biomechanical strength were increased dose-dependently in rats and monkeys, at doses up to 8 to 4 times the human intravenous dose of 3 mg every 3 months, based on cumulative dose normalized for body surface area (mg/m2) and area under the curve (AUC) comparison, respectively.
 Ibandronate maintained the positive correlation between bone mass and strength at the ulna and femoral neck.
-New bone formed in the presence of Ibandronate had normal histologic structure and did not show mineralization defects.
+New bone formed in the presence of ibandronate had normal histologic structure and did not show mineralization defects.

 Treatment of Postmenopausal Osteoporosis